 Since the inaugural event was not a corporate entity, it was doubtful whether Waterloo would secure the 1911 meeting of the Iowa State Dairy Association.
 When officers met in the spring of 1911, they had practically decided to hold the convention in Des Moines.
 Harry E. Kiester made a bid single-handed and convinced them that Waterloo was the best place in the state for them to meet.
 Waterloo businessmen offered to assume “all responsibility” for both the convention and the show.
 Finally, Waterloo put up from $6,000 to $8,000 in cash prizes for dairy cattle and butter.
 The prize money was said to be the largest amount ever offered in the United States for a similar event.

-history-02Small wonder that the Iowa State Dairy Association promptly accepted Waterloo’s generous offer.
+It’s a small wonder that the Iowa State Dairy Association promptly accepted Waterloo’s generous offer.
 At the close of the 1911 exposition, the association adopted resolutions endorsing the “second Iowa dairy cattle show” and heartily recommended that it be “continued in the future.”

 In August of 1913, “The Dairy Cattle Congress” was incorporated as an independent organization “to conduct expositions, fairs, shows, entertainments and displays; to promote dairy and agricultural interests in general; and to carry on such other business” as might be determined by a board of directors consisting of nine stockholders elected annually.

 Enthusiasm ran so high during the 1911 meeting that the Waterloo Courier could see “no harm in trying” to take the National Dairy Show from Chicago.
 In 1912, the Dairy Cattle Congress moved from Chautauqua Park to its present grounds.
-In each succeeding year, the size and history-01quality of the dairy exposition seemed to improve.
-James Wilson, former Secretary of Agriculture, declared to the dairymen attending the sixth cattle congress in 1915 that in all his long experience he had never “seen as many fine dairy cattle brought together as you have on these grounds today.”
+In each succeeding year, the size and quality of the dairy exposition seemed to improve.
+James Wilson, former Secretary of Agriculture, declared to the dairymen attending the sixth cattle congress in 1915, that in all his long experience he had never “seen as many fine dairy cattle brought together as you have on these grounds today.”

 Other eventful years included 1925 when a windstorm destroyed three original wooden barns shortly before the 1925 show.
 The John G. Miller Construction Company rallied all stone masons, bricklayers and carpenters in town and within one week, the wreckage was replaced with the brick barns still standing today.

 In 1927, the show was rained out.
 During the early 30’s the Cattle Congress fell under the blows of the Great Depression.
 During 1937, the Industrial Exhibition Building was destroyed by fire.
 In 1942, the Iowa State Fair and other local fairs were canceled for the duration of World War II.
 In 1943, 1944 and 1945, the Cattle Congress “kept alive” by providing a home for the Iowa State 4-H Dairy Club Show.
 Following the war, the Cattle Congress entered the greatest seven-year period in its history.
-Profits twice as large as its prior best years stimulated another building program.
+Profits were twice as large as its prior best years which stimulated another building program.

 Maurice Telleen, past manager of the Waterloo show, stated that the National Dairy Cattle Congress was not “National” anymore, but regional.
 There are several reasons for this change: shipping cattle for long distances by rail had become economically prohibitive and, in the days of curtailed rail service, geographically impossible.
-The Dairy Cattle Congress became a regional “wind-up” show usually held history-04in late September, after the state fairs were over.
-Exhibitors look upon the Waterloo show as an opportunity to have their local champions compared with other local champions.
+The Dairy Cattle Congress became a regional “wind-up” show usually held in late September, after the state fairs were over.
+Exhibitors looked upon the Waterloo show as an opportunity to have their local champions compared with other local champions.

 For over 90 years, people have been coming to the Dairy Cattle Congress in Waterloo to be entertained.
 Many of them find this entertainment by walking through the barns or experiencing the nostalgia and adventure when viewing farm machinery.
 There continues to be much incidental entertainment for the Cattle Congress visitor and large name acts to attract people to the event.
 Whatever the entertainment may be, the Board of Directors remains dedicated to education.
 An old poster advertising the National Dairy Cattle Congress is merely making a play on words when it declares that “Congress entertainment is educational; its education is entertaining; it is ALL inspirational.”